ben-alrdy/alrdy-animate/README.md

   - Optionally, you can define the hover direction with `aa-hover-direction` (possible values: `all`, `top`, `bottom`, `left`, `right`, `vertical`, `horizontal`).

 4. **Background Expand Animation** (`aa-hover="bg-expand"`)
-  - Expands the background with or without reverse animation.
+  - Expands a shape inside the elment to fill the element.
-  - Requires a div, tagged with `aa-hover-bg`, that will expand to fill the element.
+  - Requires a div nested inside the element, tagged with `aa-hover-bg`, that will expand to fill the element.
+  - Optionally, you can add `-reverse` to `aa-hover` to play the animation in reverse when hovering out, e.g. `aa-hover="bg-expand-reverse"`.
   - Optionally, you can add a tag with `aa-hover-icon` to animate an icon on hover.
     - Optionally, you can define direction of the icon animation with `aa-hover-direction` on the aa-hover element (possible values: `right`, `up-right`, `down-right`).